Introduction to Counselling (Revision 7)

 PSYC 388 has a Challenge for Credit option.

-Psychology 388: Introduction to Counselling is a survey course designed to increase your awareness of the field of counselling, including its evolution, processes, theories, and specialties.
+PSYC 388 is a survey course designed to increase students' awareness of the field of counselling, including its evolution, processes, theories, and specialties.
 This course offers a broad survey of the field of counselling, including an introduction to the foundational skills and processes involved in counselling relationships.
 Students will demonstrate knowledge and understanding of counselling skills and processes through quizzes and written assignments; students in this course are not expected to apply these counselling skills in a placement or field experience.

 Part 1: Historical and Professional Foundations of Counselling